David Warner (cricketer): Records and achievements

 Warner was the first Australian cricketer in 132 years to be selected for a national team in any format without experience in first-class cricket.
-He is the fourth player to win the Allan Border Medal more than once and also win the award in consecutive years.
 He is the first Australian batsman to score 7 ODI centuries in a calendar year.

 Warner and Shane Watson have been the most successful opening pair in T20I history with 1108 runs (highest overall partnership runs by openers in T20Is).
 They are also the only opening pairs to have scored over 1000 runs in T20Is.
 Both Warner and Watson as pairs scored 1154 runs in T20I history, the most by any pair in T20I history.
 Warner is the first Australian and sixth overall to reach 1,500 T20I runs.

-Warner also became the first batsman to ever score three centuries at The WACA, with his top 2 scores in Tests both achieved in the same stadium.
+Warner also became the first batsman to ever score three centuries at the WACA, with his top 2 scores in Tests both achieved in the same stadium.
 His top score of 253 was also the second-highest individual score to be surpassed by an opposition batsman in the same Test match, which was surpassed during Ross Taylor's knock of 290.

 On 7 November 2015, Warner became only the third batsman in history of Test cricket to score centuries in both innings of a Test match thrice, after Sunil Gavaskar and Ricky Ponting.
 In the very next Test match against New Zealand, he scored his maiden Test double century at the WACA, Perth, his fourth consecutive century against New Zealand.

 In that same match, Warner also became the second opener in Test cricket history, after India's Sunil Gavaskar, to score three consecutive Test hundreds twice in his career, and the only Australian since Adam Gilchrist to score three consecutive hundreds (a feat Warner had done twice in just 13 months), while completing his 4,000 Test career runs as the 4th fastest Aussie batsman, the top three being the legendary Don Bradman, Matthew Hayden and Neil Harvey respectively.

 On 3 January 2017, while playing against Pakistan at the Sydney Cricket Ground, he became only the fifth cricketer to score a century before lunch on the first day of a Test match, after Victor Trumper, Charlie Macartney, Don Bradman and Majid Khan.
 Of the five, he was the first to do so in Australia.